lyna-sher/Website/content/courses/Economics1/_index.md

 Finally, the question of the possibility (and the necessity) of public intervention in a market economy will remain a central focus throughout the course.

 Part I: Introduction
   Chapter 1: Introduction

 Part II: The theory of competitive markets
   Chapter 2: The market forces of supply and demand Chapter 3: Elasticities
   Chapter 4: Consumers, producers and efficiency of markets Chapter 5: Supply, demand and government policies

 Part III: Market failures under perfect competition Chapter 6: Market failures and externalities
   Chapter 7: Public goods and common resources

 Part IV: Firm behavior in competitive markets
   Chapter 8: The costs of production
   Chapter 9: Firms in competitive markets

 Part V: Imperfect competition
   Chapter 10: Monopoly
   Chapter 11: Other examples of imperfect competition

 Part VI: Trade
   Chapter 12 : Interdependence and the gains from trade

 ## Course materials
-- Reference book: André Decoster and Erwin Ooghe (eds).
-Economie.
-Een inleiding, 2017 edition.
-ISBN 9789462701090.
-Available at the service de reprographie
-- Syllabus: Tom Truyts, "Economie 1".
-Available at the service de reprographie
+- Reference book: Mankiw, Gregory et Mark Taylor, Economics, Cengage Learning Emea, 5th edition, ISNB, 9781473768543, 2019.

 ## Learning activities
 a) Plenary lectures